 Central Catholic believes that the graduate should be competent in a variety of disciplines.
-Central Catholic’s ISO's are the educational outcomes that it hopes all of its students will achieve by the time they graduate.
-The ISO's ideally set the direction for the school’s educational and co-curricular programs.
+Central Catholic’s integral student outcoems are the educational outcomes that we hopes all of our students will achieve by the time they graduate.
+Our integral student outcomes set the direction for the school’s educational and co-curricular programs.

 Faithful and Just

-All members of the Central Catholic community share the responsibility to foster the spiritual growth of our students.
-Our students will have experienced God personally and communally.
+All members of the Central Catholic community share the responsibility to foster the spiritual growth of our students so they may experience God personally and communally.
 At graduation, the Central Catholic student: